Well specified and comfortable hybrid bike, but the very wide bars make city manoeuvring tricky

 Vitus is the bike brand of Chain Reaction Cycles and is sold direct from Chain Reaction’s website.
 It sells a wide range of bikes in different categories, including four ranges of dropped bar road bikes, the lowest spec of which is the aluminium Razor.

 The Mach 3 is the highest spec hybrid bike in Vitus’s four-bike flat bar range and is made of the same materials as the Razor, with an alloy frame and carbon forks with an alloy steerer.
 The carbon forks are a nice touch which should help reduce road buzz over a steel or alloy model.

 Its geometry is similar to the Razor too, with quite a short head tube, leading to a ride position which isn’t too upright and has a significant drop from saddle to bars.
 The sloping top tube makes getting on and off the bike and standing at lights easy too.

-Unlike the Razor, the Mach 3 comes with disc brakes.
+Unlike the Razor, the Mach 3 comes with disc brakes - like many of today's best hybrid bikes.
 Its M280 Auriga hydraulic brakes are effective and drama free both when descending and in the stop-go of urban traffic.